-Here’s a hint before we dig in: Your target audience is not “everyone.”
-Your task in defining your target group is to identify and understand your particular niche so you can dominate it.
+Here’s a hint before we dig in: Your target market is not “everyone” (unless you’re Google).
+Your task in defining your target market is to identify and understand a smaller, relevant niche so you can dominate it.

-In this guide, we’ll walk you through a simple process that allows you to understand who’s already interacting with your business and your competitors, then use that information to develop a clear target group as you build your brand.
 It’s all about narrowing your focus while expanding your reach.

+In this guide, we’ll help you learn who’s already interacting with your business and your competitors, then use that information to develop a clear target market as you build your brand.

 A target market is the specific group of people you want to reach with your marketing message.
 They are the people who are most likely to buy your products or services, and they are united by some common characteristics, like demographics and behaviors.

 The more clearly you define your target market, the better you can understand how and where to reach your ideal potential customers.
 You can start with broad categories like millennials or single dads, but you need to get much more detailed than that to achieve the best possible conversion rates.